The evolution and importance of FM software

-Like other facets of the workplace, facility management software has evolved drastically over the last few years.
+Like other facets of the workplace, FM software (facilities management software) has evolved drastically over the last few years.
 With the way people work and communicate changing over time, in addition to the introduction of new workplace technology, facilities management software adapted to match the needs of workplace professionals.

-If you’ve ever wondered how facility management software became the sophisticated technology it is today, you’ve come to the right place.
+If you’ve ever wondered how FM software became the sophisticated technology it is today, you’ve come to the right place.

-This article explores the evolution of facilities management software, the benefits and potential drawbacks of each stage, and how this technology is only getting better for organizations.
+This article explores the evolution of FM software, the benefits and potential drawbacks of each stage, and how this technology is only getting better for organizations.

-The past workplace was revolutionized by the origins of facility management software
+The past workplace was revolutionized by the origins of FM software

 It’s important to understand the origins of this technology to appreciate how far it’s come.
-Some of the earliest versions of facility management software is CAFM, or computer-aided facility management software— a platform that streamlines facilities management and maintenance.
+Some of the earliest versions of FM software is CAFM, or computer-aided facility management software— a platform that streamlines facilities management and maintenance.

-Computer-aided facility management software may sound like an all-encompassing tool; its primary capabilities lie with administrative tasks like people and asset management.
+Computer-aided FM software may sound like an all-encompassing tool; its primary capabilities lie with administrative tasks like people and asset management.
 CAFM software, for the most part, keeps track of administrative data.

 CAFM offers several benefits such as: